saveourtool/diktat/info/guide/guide-chapter-6.md

 fun main() { printClassName(B()) }
 ```

-#### <a name="r6.2.3"></a> 6.2.3 Don't use extension functions in the same file, where class is defined
+#### <a name="r6.2.3"></a> 6.2.3 Don't use extension functions for the class in the same file
-You should not use extension functions in the file, where class is already defined.
-Better to create an util file.
+You should not use extension functions for the class in the same file, where it is defined.

 **Invalid example**:
 ```kotlin